Think, act, design architecture

 Structural Mechanics (prof. Ana Veljkovic)

 The main aim of the Structural Mechanics module is to provide students with the basic knowledge on the major structural members and their role in bearing mechanism of the whole system.
-This includes understanding and development of functional structural assembly and characterisation of position, shape, dimensions, and material of its main bearing elements.
-The lectures and individual work will address the analysis of the building system and their partition into individual functional units.
+The lectures and individual work will contain the analysis of the housing objects (residential buildings) and systematization of their structural parts, i.e. division into individual functional units.
 The types of structural systems, horizontal and vertical bearing mechanisms and building materials will be analysed.
+The proper structural system for the specific building should be developed by defining the position, shape, dimensions, and materials of its main bearing members.

-This will be accompanied by the review of load types and more detailed explanation about single bearing elements, such as beams, trusses, columns, walls, arches, etc. The big importance will be put on the proper structural system forming, material choice and construction technology for assuring the overall quality and feasibility of the objects.
-All the arguments will be supported by the analysis of various case studies.
+This will be accompanied by the review of load types and more detailed explanation about single bearing elements, such as foundations, walls, columns, beams, floor framing systems, stairs, roof structures.
+The big importance will be put on the proper structural system forming, material choice and construction technology for assuring the overall quality and feasibility of the objects.
+The knowledge obtained shall represent the solid background for understanding and applying the basic principles of structural mechanics in the future.

 The Studio can be conducted in groups of two students.
 The design exercises will be conducted during the class and students will guided by professors and tutors.